babaRanchordDas/error_sender/README.md

 url: https://frightened-purse-crab.cyclic.app/

-This is the simplest possible nodejs api using express that responds to any request with:
+This is the simplest possible nodejs api using express that responds the status code to any request with:

-request:-
 ```
 {
     "code": 300,